Article

 Shared by

-A cross-functional team gathers talents from different teams, with diverse and complementary skills, working on a joint project.
-More agile and fully focused on one project, it can boost efficiency for your business.
+A cross-functional team brings together talent from different teams, with different and complementary skills, to work on a common project.
+With more agile and seamless communication, cross-functional collaboration can increase the efficiency of your business.
 Want to know how?
 Read on.

 Have you ever wondered how many different people and teams you would need just to make a car?
 Just imagine.
 A research and development team to design the vehicle, designers to work on its shape, procurement teams to get certain parts and materials, factory operators to manufacture it and quality specialists to check compliance.
 That's a lot of people.
 It just goes to show that manufacturing a car is a very good example of cross-functional collaboration.